Arzik1987/prelim/README.md

 ## PRELIM &mdash; **P**edagogical **R**ule **E**xtraction to **L**earn **I**nterpretable **M**odels

-`prelim` is the python module that allows to learn better comprehensible rule-based models (e.g., decision trees, classification rules, subgroups) from small datasets; see [our preprint](https://arxiv.org/abs/2112.13285) for more information.
-Besides distribution of `prelim` this folder also contains the subdirectory `experiments`with the code to reproduce the experiments from the manuscript.
+`prelim` is the python module that allows one to learn better comprehensible rule-based models (e.g., decision trees, classification rules, subgroups) from small datasets; see [our preprint](https://arxiv.org/abs/2112.13285) for more information.
+Besides the distribution of `prelim`, this folder also contains the subdirectory `experiments` with the code to reproduce the experiments from the manuscript.

-The project has emerged as a continuation of another one [project](https://github.com/bobboman1000/gr_prim) that considers fewer generators.
+The project has emerged as a continuation of another [project](https://github.com/bobboman1000/gr_prim) that considers fewer generators.

 ### Installation

-Use the following commands to set up the environment and install the module "prelim".
+Use the following commands to set up the environment and install the module `prelim`.

 With [Anaconda](https://www.anaconda.com/products/distribution):
 ```